-- Number of Time Sharing lessees is limited (usually no more than 3-4 is recommended depending on relationship of lessor and lessees) to avoid issues with common carriage. - Extremely limited ability to charge for cost reimbursement.
+- Number of Time Sharing lessees is limited (usually no more than 3-4 is recommended depending on relationship of lessor and lessees) to avoid issues with common carriage. - Reimbursement amount is typically less than charter and dry lease options.

 Tax Considerations Time Sharing